 How can you approach a large company?
 Just give them a call and offer to work at your space for a fortnight or a month.
 Most of the employees are happy to change the environment and experience the flexibility of a coworking space.
 They can download your mobile app and book desks from their smartphones for extra convenience and order.

 In this case, the secret of high profit is going where the money is.

 The essence of vertical integration is catering to most of the customers' needs so that they could literally live in your space.

 Here is a brief list of amenities you can offer:

 Even if your margins will still be as low as 10%, you will have many more transactions for one customer.

-Anyway, I want coworking spaces to thrive in the coming years.
-That's why you need to evolve and adjust to market demand.
-I believe that experiments like combining coworking and coliving are going to bring good results.
+If you want your coworking space thrive in the coming years, you need to evolve and adjust it to market demand.
+I believe that experiments like combining coworking and coliving, coworking and gym, coworking and social center, etc. are going to bring good results.

-Some entrepreneurs are going to build coworking villages and even islands to meet the needs of the new generation of remote workers.
+Some operators are going to build coworking villages and even islands to meet the needs of the new generation of remote workers.
 Do you think this may work?
-Maybe such coworking dwellings located in a distance from noisy cities are the next step of the evolution of coworking spaces?
+Maybe such coworking dwellings located at a distance from smoggy infected cities are the next step of the evolution of coworking spaces?
 Think about it, a whole island optimized for getting stuff done…

 You see?
 Your market is almost unlimited, so go ahead and cater to your ideal audience!